isaacs/jackspeak/README.md

     - `hidden` - Do not show this value in the help output.

+    - `implies` - JavaScript object of values to set in the result objet when this flag or option is encountered in the arguments.
+      This can be used to have one flag enable another by default, for example.

     The types are:

     - `flag(options)` - A boolean value which can be set or unset, but